mihailthebuilder/personal-blog-webflow/README.md

 # How it works

 The landing page renders the first 5 blog posts I have published.
-For each of them, I show a title, publication date, headline and a "Read More" link.
+For each of them, I show a title, publication date, headline and a `Read More` link.

 ![landing](./demo/landing.gif)

-Clicking the "Read More" link redirects the user to the article's page.
+Clicking the `Read More` link redirects the user to the article's page.
 There's a range of content placed inside the articles, such as:
 - links to websites and GitHub repos at the top
 - GIFs
 - YouTube videos demonstrating certain points